Return to the main gate

 Understanding The Rite

-The Great Rite IS NOT for everyone and like all rituals is can be used in positive act just as easily as it can be used to abuse.
+The Great Rite IS NOT for everyone and like all rituals it can be used as positive act just as easily as it can be used to abuse.
 While modern attitudes about sex are puritan in many circles, within the pagan world, it is simply part of nature.
 But that doesn't mean it isn't used without accountability.
-This energy of union is part of the miracle of love between two people.
-It's energy is more than just physical gratification, it can become a prayer, a method of worship, honoring the GreatSpirits in the form of the God and Goddess joining to form the God Head (Spirit).
+This energy of the union between partners is part of the miracle of love between two people.
+It's energy is more than just physical gratification, it can become a prayer, a method of worship, and in honoring the Great Spirits in the form of the God and Goddess joining to form the God Head (Spirit).

 Sex and Magik

 Sex and magik have long gone hand in hand.
 This is nothing new and contrary to 'moral' attitudes, it's not something that's done just to get laid.
-Linking the sexual act with divine forces was an easy leap for early man.
+Linking the sexual act with divine forces was an easy leap for early humans.
 Not understanding the medical process of copulation and conceiving.
 Prehistoric tribes documented their divine rituals through cave paintings which depict this idea fairly well.

 A Little History

-To a great extent the myths of the Greeks is to a greater or lesser extent concerned with sex.
-The Greek pantheons constantly sought out human partners who's conceived children became demi-gods.
-These myths had both a good and bad side of their tale.
-On one hand, divine unions were seen as gifts from the Gods and often became ritualized.
-They became honored experiences even if they didn't yield a child.
 On the other hand some tribes such as the Samothraki, involved the sacrifice of young men at one point in their history.
 Some Priestess would lay with a young man and to ensure she would become pregnant, she carried a very sharp, leaf-shaped knife which she used to take the life of the man she lay with.
 Sacrificing his life would ensure his essence was transferred to her womb.

 There is even evidence of Sex and the Goddess in Biblical Times.
 It is held by some historians that the Hebrew God Yaweh was originally a phallic deity.
-In fact it is an accept historical belief that the Hebrews were not always a monotheistic society.
+In fact it is an accepted historical belief that the Hebrews were not always a monotheistic society.
 Phallic pillars were set up for worship in many of those early Hebrew villages, along with images of the Goddess Anat or Anath.
 Even today, the lineage of the faith is passed through the feminine side of the family.
-If a Jewish woman marries outside the faith, her children can be counted as Jewish, but if a man marries outside the faith it's not straight forward.
+If a Jewish woman marries outside the faith, her children can be counted as Jewish, but if a man marries outside the faith it's not so straight forward.

 During the middle ages, oaths, promises and sworn statements were made 'with a hand laid upon the sacred stone'.
 When taking the oath of office and loyalty, the right hand of the official was placed beneath the testicles of the king.
 In parts of the Middle East, this is still practiced today.

 The Great Rite is probably the most well known or heard about pagan rituals.
-Today it is rite of sexual intercourse that pays homage to the polarity of male/female; god/goddess, priest/priestess.
-This polarity exists in all things in and around the universe.
-The Great Rite therefore expresses the physical, mental, spiritual and astral union between a man and woman as representations of the God and Goddess.
+Today it is a rite of sexual intercourse that pays homage to the polarity of male/female; god/goddess, priest/priestess.
+The rite can be performed "in-true" form, meaning the actual physical act of intercourse.
+Or "in-token" form, meaning a symbolic act of the union between God and Goddess.

-Depending on the tradition, the Great rite was performed within a Magik Circle between the High Priest and Priestess.
+Depending on the tradition, the Great Rite was performed within a Magik Circle between the High Priest and Priestess.
 It is sometimes also performed for seasonal festivals, and especially handfastings between the newly married couple.

-When the rite was performed "in true" it is typically conducted by a couple who are already intimate partners.
-An open portion of the rite is performed within the circle in front of the coven, and the intimate union is performed in private.
-Gerald Gardner had the Great Rite performed with the coven watching.
-He also favored ritual scourging as part of the rite, a practice which has fallen greatly out of favor.
-Other covens performed a portion of the ritual with everyone watching and then those forming the circle would turn their back on the couple in the center.
-Others had the circle members walk backwards out of the sacred space, then turn and file out clockwise leaving the couple in private but within the circle.
-Others still opened on section of the circle and allowed the couple to exit to their own private space, which is typically a circle that was earlier prepared by the couple.
+Other covens perform a portion of the ritual with everyone watching and then those forming the circle would turn their back on the couple in the center.
+Others Covens instruct the circle members to walk backwards out of the sacred ritual space, then turn and file out clockwise leaving the couple in private.
+And still other groups form a closed circle, and then open a doorway allowing the couple to exit the ritual circle and enter their own private space, which is typically a circle that was earlier prepared by the couple.

 The Rite maybe performed in many methods or formats.
 There are several rituals performed with the Great Rite for varying purposes, here are just a few.